GriffinPlus/dotnet-libs-logging/README.md

 ; ------------------------------------------------------------------------------
 ; The log writer configuration may consist of multiple [LogWriter] sections ; defining active log levels for log writers with a name matching the specified ; pattern.
+The pattern can match exactly one log writer or a set of log writers ; using a wildcard pattern or a .NET style regular expression.
+The pattern can ; be specified using the 'Name' property.
+If an exact match is required, the ; pattern must start with an equality sign (=).
+If a regular expression should ; be used, the pattern must begin with a caret (^) and end with a dollar sign ($), ; the anchors for the beginning and the end of a line.
+Any other pattern is ; interpreted as a wildcard pattern.
+;
+; Log writers can be configured to attach custom tags to written log messages.
+; These log writers allow applications to split up the log writer configuration ; even further.
+The 'Tag' property can be used to match tagging writers.
+The ; 'Tag' property supports the same patterns as the 'Name' property (see above).
+; If the 'Tag' property is not set, tag matching is disabled and only name ; matching is in effect.
+;
-The pattern can be expressed as a wildcard pattern ('WildcardPattern' ; property) or as a regular expression ('RegexPattern' property).
-Multiple ; [LogWriter] sections are evaluated top-down.
-The first matching section ; defines the behavior of the log writer.
-Therefore a default settings section ; matching all log writers should be specified last.
+; Multiple [LogWriter] sections are evaluated top-down.
+The first matching ; section defines the behavior of the log writer.
+Therefore a default settings ; section matching all log writers should be specified last.
 ;
 ; The logging module comes with a couple of predefined log levels expressing a ; wide range of severities: